AnyLog-co/documentation/examples/Secure Network.md

 ### Step 7 - Create a permission policy with no restrictions

 Use CLI(oper.1) to create a permission policy that has no restrictions.
 This policy enables all commands and allows to operate with all databases.
+This policy needs to be signed by the root user.
 ```
 <permissions = {"permissions" : {
     "name" : "no restrictions",